North Koreans hiding in Malaysian embassy return to Pyongyang

 The investigation soured relations between Malaysia and North Korea, which previously had cordial ties.
 North Korean authorities were quick to attack the Malaysian investigation and ignored their requests for an immediate release of the body.

-Najib, the Malaysian Prime Minister, described the ambassador's statement as "totally uncalled for."
+Malaysian Prime Minister Najib Razak described the ambassador's statement as "totally uncalled for."

 Suggestions of North Korea's involvement also lowered the country's already paltry standing on the world stage, analysts said, and reminded the globe about the risks of dealing with Pyongyang.